tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/command-service.md

 # Command Service

 Command service dsl is kotlin wrapper over csw command service module provided for sending commands to assemblies or hcds via scripts.
+You can refer a detailed documentation of command Service provided by csw @extref[here](csw:commons/command.html#commandservice).
 This dsl exposes following APIs:

 ## Assembly